-A common strategy we currently see to accommodate neurodivergent customers (mainly in supermarkets) is to have a dedicated weekly time where the store environment is accommodating to the sensory needs of these customers.
-Supermarkets such as Asda (UK), Lidl (UK), Supervalu (Ireland), Morrisons (UK) and Coles (Australia) have a dedicated hour with 'quieter' conditions; lights are dimmed, there are no store announcements and checkout beepers are turned off.
-Vodafone (Ireland) has autism-friendly shopping hours (9 am - 11 am) where additional appointment times are made available, so that customers do not have to wait in store; to complement this service noises are minimised, priority seating is made available and assistance dogs are welcomed.
+A common strategy we currently see to accommodate neurodivergent customers (mainly in supermarkets) is to have dedicated weekly times where the store environment is accommodating to the sensory needs of these customers.
+Supermarkets such as Asda, Lidl, and Morrisons in the UK, Supervalu (Ireland), Carrefour (France) and Coles (Australia) have a dedicated hour with 'quieter' conditions; lights are dimmed, there are no store announcements, and checkout beepers are turned off.
+Vodafone (Ireland) has autism-friendly shopping hours (9-11 am) where additional appointment times are made available so that customers do not have to wait in-store; to complement this, service noises are minimised, priority seating is made available, and assistance dogs are welcomed.
 Also, autism ambassadors working in the store wear lanyards to support communication needs in person.
-Since 2017, 16,000 shops in the UK have dedicated store time to benefit autistic shoppers, following an annual initiative created by the National Autistic Society.
+Since 2017, over16,000 shops in the UK have dedicated store time to benefit autistic shoppers, following an annual initiative created by the National Autistic Society.
 Having a dedicated time may be the most abrupt store adjustment, but possibly the most beneficial for customers with more significant atypical sensory needs.

 Train your staff

 Training ensures empathy and understanding.
 Retailers need to understand who is affected in the population, what their sensory needs are, and what can be done to make experiences more inclusive.
 Staff need to know how to approach a distressed child in a way that is compassionate, supportive and respectful to the child and family.
-If a neurodivergent customer finds themselves overwhelmed from sensory overload, a staff member should understand what may be happening and why, and know how to come to the aid of the customer.
+If a neurodivergent customer finds themselves overwhelmed from sensory overload, a staff member should understand what may be happening and why, and know-how to come to the customer's aid.
 Having at least one capable staff member in a store should be no different to having someone that knows basic First-Aid or CPR skills.
 It's critical to collaborate with experts.
-The retailers leading the way are those working with local specialist organisations
+The retailers leading the way are those working with local specialist organisations.

 Provide tools for sensory relief

 People with acute sensory needs, or people at the lower functioning end of the autistic spectrum, might be far more susceptible to sensory overload in a store.
 Having tools to either dull or divert the senses can provide relief and comfort for an otherwise overwhelming situation.
-KultureCity provides sensory bags to partnering inclusive locations which are designed to help the sensory needs of adults and children.
-The bags contain items that can lessen sensory overload, such as noise-cancelling ear defenders, various anti-anxiety fidget toys and visual cue-cards, so that people that are overwhelmed or non-verbal can point to what they need.
+Non-profit organisation KultureCity provides 'sensory bags' to partnering inclusive locations which are designed to help the sensory needs of adults and children.
+The bags contain items that can lessen sensory overload, such as noise-cancelling ear defenders, various anti-anxiety fidget toys and visual cue cards, so that people that are overwhelmed or non-verbal can point to what they need.
 Some Vodafone stores in Ireland provide relaxation boxes that include sunglasses, scented tags, stress balls and ear defenders.
-Irish supermarket chain Supervalu provide a customised trolley, with a shopping game to help children focus on something specific, whilst also enabling them to take part in the shopping process - reducing the stress of the grocery shop for young autistic children and their parents.
+Irish supermarket chain Supervalu provides a customised trolley with a shopping game to help children focus on something specific, whilst also enabling them to take part in the shopping process - reducing the stress of the grocery shop for young autistic children and their parents.
 Strategies like these are an essential addition to the 'quieter hours' for people with specifically atypical needs.
 Though it's unreasonable to expect a specific shopping time to suit everyone, this is a necessary option for many shoppers and parents.

 Speak to your community

-Every successful modern brand understands that listening to customers is a sure way to understanding how to provide the right service.
+Every successful modern brand understands that listening to customers is a sure pathway to understanding how to provide the right service.
 This is paramount for brands serving neurodivergent customers.
-An empathetic brand must ask 'how can we make your shopping experience better?'.
+An empathetic brand must ask, 'how can we make your shopping experience better?'
 This is how a retailer establishes deep trust in the community.
-This should also be extended to staff.
-The 'Quieter Hour', a national initiative introduced by Morrisons, was initially motivated by the shopping needs of one of their staff members; a mother with an autistic son.
+This should also be extended to retail staff.
+The 'Quieter Hour' initiative introduced by Morrisons, was initially motivated by the shopping needs of one of their staff members; a mother with an autistic son.
 One branch recognised that she was one of many in their network of local customers, further prompting the business to recognise the need on a national level.
-Talking to individuals on a local level provides an understanding of a microcosm that encapsulates needs that are much larger.
+Talking to individuals on a local level provides an understanding of a microcosm that encapsulates much more widespread needs.

 Consider light and glare

 Consider how the physical store design can reduce sensory stimulation for the neurodiverse with less acute sensory needs.
 Store lighting should be adjustable.
 Being able to easily dim store lighting, or turn off media screens, makes a store adaptive to the different sensory needs of individuals.
 It is even better if lighting can be managed in smaller sections.
 Managing light in a consultation area without impacting other parts of the store allows people with different sensory needs to shop together.
-Light should be an ingredient of comfort that is considered, just as seating is, where adapting to differences is a necessity.
-The reflection of surfaces are less adaptable once installed but should be considered no less.
+Light should be an element of comfort that is considered, just as seating is, where adapting to differences is a necessity.
+Surface reflections are less adaptable once installed but should still be considered.
 Surfaces with reduced glare are more comfortable for light-sensitive customers.
 Additionally, anti-glare ceiling lights and screen protectors for media devices should be standard practice in retail.
 These are strategies that address slight to moderate discomforts of those that don't require a particularly specialised store environment.
-Slight discomfort of neuro-typical consumers is rarely overlooked or tolerated; customers with less atypical sensory needs should be no different.
+Slight discomfort of neuro-typical consumers is rarely overlooked or tolerated, so the approach to customers with less atypical sensory needs should be no different.